Benzanado4/traveldream_project/README.md

 # traveldream_project
-Java EE web application designed for a project of Software Engineering 2 course at Politecnico of Milan
+A Java EE web application for a fictional travel acency.
+Project of Software Engineering 2 course at Politecnico of Milan, originally hosted on Subversion.
+Check docs/Manuale\ d_uso.pdf and docs/Guida\ all_installazione.pdf for further info.